cubedb/cubedb/README.md

 - You don't need to define the structure of tables prior to using it.
 Just insert a row into a table, and if the table did not exist, it will be created.
 - Same refers to fields.
 They will be created, if don't exist.
 - Only partition field is mandatory.
 It's name is hardcoded, and it is 'p'
 - Dimension fields can be null.
-If you don't specify all of them when inserting a row,
+If you don't specify all of them when inserting a row, they will be added as 'null'
-- Metric fields cannot be null, their default value is 0
+- Metric fields default values is 0

 ### Querying the data
 Given you have the following: